-Most people use profitability as one of the most common indicators of business growth.
+Most people use profitability as one of the most common indicators of business development.
 The more profits a business realizes, the more it is assumed to be growing and vice versa.
 A growing company tends to have very profitable reinvestment opportunities for its own retained earnings.
-Business growth is also defined as the level and extent to which the venture meets the objectives of the owner and expectations of the society of operation (Cohen, 1993).
+Business development is also defined as the level and extent to which the venture meets the objectives of the owner and expectations of the society of operation (Cohen, 1993).
 One of the most popular objectives of most firms is profit.
-Growth is thus defined according to individual goals set for a given business.
+Development is thus defined according to individual goals set for a given business.
 For example, if the business is set to serve ten villages and at the current state it is serving only one or two, it has not grown according to the expectations of the founder or society.
-Adhikaryet al (1999) in Niemanet al (2003) defined successful enterprises as a business serving for longer than two years, having a staff complement of more than five but less than 30, making a profit and expanding in terms of infrastructure and growth.
+Adhikary et al (1999) in Nieman et al (2003) defined successful enterprises as a business serving for longer than two years, having a staff complement of more than five but less than 30, making a profit and expanding in terms of infrastructure and development.

-Economic growth is conceptualised by Begley (1995) as the rate of increase in revenue and can be used to differentiate levels of growth among different small scale firms.
+Economic development is conceptualised by Begley (1995) as the rate of increase in revenue and can be used to differentiate levels of development among different small scale firms.
 Another economic measure is increase in sales.
-Growth here can be measured by establishing whether sales have increased, remained constant or declined.
-However, this measure is limited by the fact that sales growth is not an objective of all firms.
+Development here can be measured by establishing whether sales have increased, remained constant or declined.
+However, this measure is limited by the fact that sales development is not an objective of all firms.
 In such case however, profits are used as a measure.

-According to Barreira (2004) growth has different dimensions, including economic and owner's satisfaction.
-This is supported by Luk's (1996) argument that the highest level of economic growth does not correspond to the highest level of owner's behaviour.
-He observed that the individual attitude has twice an effect upon economic growth of the venture, as did the firm's characteristics.
-To him, interpersonal skills are a great asset which facilitates business growth.
+According to Barreira (2004) development has different dimensions, including economic and owner's satisfaction.
+This is supported by Luk's (1996) argument that the highest level of economic development does not correspond to the highest level of owner's behaviour.
+He observed that the individual attitude has twice an effect upon economic development of the venture, as did the firm's characteristics.
+To him, interpersonal skills are a great asset which facilitates business development.
 However Hisrich (2000) says that the firm's characteristics have twice the influence upon owner's satisfaction as individual attitudes do.

-Cohen (1993) showed that growth dimensions of an enterprise are grouped into personal and environmental factors.
+Cohen (1993) showed that development dimensions of an enterprise are grouped into personal and environmental factors.
 Personal factors include challenges the business owner experiences, self-concepts and adaptability, and previous exposure.
 Environmental factors include relationships with others (e.g. customers, subordinates, colleagues, family and friends), one's training and education and other environmental hardships.
-This implies that growth can be internal and external (or personal and environmental).
-This study considered internal and environmental or external growth.
-Internal growth involves personal benefits like increased profits, sales, personal satisfaction, expansion, etc. External growth involves increased employment opportunities, output, improved quality, relations, trained people, increased assets, etc. Factors like long-term survival may be both internal and external growth.
+This implies that development can be internal and external (or personal and environmental).
+This study considered internal and environmental or external development.
+Internal development involves personal benefits like increased profits, sales, personal satisfaction, expansion, etc. External development involves increased employment opportunities, output, improved quality, relations, trained people, increased assets, etc. Factors like long-term survival may be both internal and external development.

-The arguments discussed above indicate that various factors interact to bring about enterprise growth; for example personal perceptions, market forces, environmental conditions, industry trends and dynamics (Baron &Markman, 2003).
-Many researchers have identified various indicators of venture growth; for example Hisrich (2000) and Bygrave (2004) looked at increase in sales, income, employment and satisfaction; Newton (2001) considered increased productivity, competitiveness, market share, profit and opening branches; Bosmaet al. (2000) considered increased trained people (human capital), satisfaction and long term survival; while Emeric (1998) considered economic growth (including growth in sales, employment and income) and satisfaction.
-To Emeric (1998), growth can be measured subjectively using perceptions of enterprise founders and objectively using economic performance such as efficiency, profit, size, liquidity, market share and leverage.
+The arguments discussed above indicate that various factors interact to bring about enterprise development; for example personal perceptions, market forces, environmental conditions, industry trends and dynamics (Baron & Markman, 2003).
+Many researchers have identified various indicators of venture development; for example Hisrich (2000) and Bygrave (2004) looked at increase in sales, income, employment and satisfaction; Newton (2001) considered increased productivity, competitiveness, market share, profit and opening branches; Bosma et al. (2000) considered increased trained people (human capital), satisfaction and long term survival; while Emeric (1998) considered economic development (including development in sales, employment and income) and satisfaction.
+To Emeric (1998), development can be measured subjectively using perceptions of enterprise founders and objectively using economic performance such as efficiency, profit, size, liquidity, market share and leverage.

-Growth in sales
+Development in sales